Thank you to all the trainers and residents who participated in the March 24 and 25 AUPO SCOR Workshop in Las Vegas, Nevada!

 Stephen Armenti, MD, PhD, Trainer Team Leader

-Seth Pantanelli, MD, MBA, Multimedia Committee Leader
+Seth Pantanelli, MD, MBA, Multimedia Team Leader

 Many volunteers have contributed to the development of this program.
 Our deepest gratitude to all who have helped make the AUPO SCOR program a reality.